BolunThompson/notes-2/Career.md

 	CS and subskill, or field degree and subskill -> Application Subskill in career or grad school
-		Field degree might honestly be easier -- it's more direct into the work
+		Field degree might honestly be easier -- it's more direct into the work Applied math vs Physics vs Some subdiscipline therein
+QUESTION: If I major in physics or applied math, could I use that degree to work on hard, interesting, technical problems with programming, and would it be more efficient than a CS degree (and maybe PhD)?
+	On the otherhand, post physics PhD software engineer career path doesn't seem that good...
+		But vs post CS degree technical work?
+Techical jobs:
+	Embedded
+	Research
+	Backend Gaming